camilouribebotta/visual-essays/docs/help.md

 ## ve-graph

-Associates a graph )or network diagram) with a text element.
-Youtube videos are supported in the current version of the visual essay tool.
-Other streaming services may be added in future versions.
+Associates a graph (or network diagram) with a text element.
+Graphs are defined using delimited text files that include the information for plotting the nodes and edges in the grao

 # Essay authoring
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NDEwNjY5OCw2NDA4NTcyMSwxNjk0MT
+eyJoaXN0b3J5IjpbLTc3MzY1ODY1OCw2NDA4NTcyMSwxNjk0MT
 kyMDU0XX0=
 -->